evsc/ofxContourPlot/README.md

 How To
 ------

-Instanatiate a CContour object, and two callback functions.
-One represents the function that lets the CContour object sample what you want to draw, and the other one lets you draw the resulting contour plot.
+In the header file you need to instantiate a `CContour` object and two callback functions.
+One callback functions lets the CContour object sample what you want to draw, and the other one lets you draw the generated contour plot.
 Both callback functions are defined as static function of ofApp.

 	// header

+	class ofApp : public ofBaseApp{

 		CContour contour;

 		static double fieldFunction(ofApp * parent, double x, double y);
 		static void drawPlot(ofApp * parent, int iPlane,int x1, int y1, int x2, int y2);

+	};

-In the setup() you can define parameters for the contour plot and register the two callback functions.
+In setup() you need to register the two callback functions and can define parameters for the contour plot.

-	// setup()
+	void ofApp::setup(){

 		// register callback functions
 		contour.SetFieldFcn(fieldFunction, this);
 		contour.SetDrawFcn(drawPlot, this);

 		// sampling size of input function
 		contour.SetFirstGrid(inputGridSize,inputGridSize);

 		// this is the drawing resolution of the plot generated contour.SetSecondaryGrid(drawSize,drawSize);

 		// set the number of contour planes numPlanes = 20;
 		contourInterval = 0.15;
 	    vector<double> vIso(numPlanes);
 		for (unsigned int i=0;i<vIso.size();i++) {
 			vIso[i]=(i-vIso.size()/2.0)*contourInterval;
 		}
 	    contour.SetPlanes(vIso);

+    }

-In the draw() function you generate and draw the contour plot.
+In the draw() function you generate and draw the contour plot with one call.

-	// draw()
+	void ofApp::draw(){

 		// this calculates and draws the contour plot
 		// by calling (1) fieldFunction
 		//        and (2) drawPlot
 		contour.Generate();

+	}